Legal Travel to Cuba from the U.S., 2017

-USA Commercial Flights: Since June 2016 , you can book your own flights online to a ton of Cuban cities on American Airlines, JetBlue, Silver Airways, and more… Directly from the USA!
+USA Commercial Flights: Since June 2016 , you can book your own flights online to a ton of Cuban cities on American Airlines, JetBlue, Silver Airways, and more… Legally and directly from the USA!
+No need to go through Canada or Mexico anymore.
 And the prices are VERY good.

-Third Country: Depending on your preferences/departure city, it can be easier to take a flight into Mexico or Canada and then transfer to another flight to Cuba.
-This is legal, but not necessary.
+Third Country: Depending on your preferences/departure city, it could be easier to take a flight to Mexico or Canada and then transfer to another flight to Cuba.
+This is also legal, but not necessary.

-- Websites/companies I recommend to search for your flights (there are many more):
+- Websites/companies I recommend to search for your flights out of a third country (there are many more):

 Chartered Direct from various US cities: These guys are quickly going out of business since commercial flights became legal again.
 But just in case… this is another (very old school) way of flying from various U.S. cities to Cuba.
 I don’t recommend them since they’re pricier, but just in case: